andrewcargill/false/README.md

 - Home
     - Instant impact is gained by presenting the user with large blocks of colour.
     - Designed for the white box to be off-center on larger screens and centered on mobile devices.
-    - White container goes off the bottom of the screen to encourage the user to explore and wonder, 'what comes next?'
+    - White container goes off the bottom of the screen to encourage the user to explore and ask "What comes next?".
-    - Minimal text and clean design will stand out against other design companies.
+    - Minimal text and clean design to stand out against other design companies.
     - Images are not used as this is a pre-release website.
 The company wants to promote the feelings of 'mystery' and 'what's coming?'.